atet/learn/sed/README.md

 ```

 * The table will have an entry for each movie with six columns of information
-* Let's look at another part of the table to see and example of a movie entry:
+* Let's look at another part of the table to see an example of a movie entry:
    * Instead of using `head` piped into `tail`, we will use `sed` to display a range of lines in the file
    * The commands below uses `sed` print control to output only lines 276 through 283